 A new study – carried out by researchers from the Farncombe Family Digestive Health Research Institute at McMaster University in collaboration with researchers from the University of Waterloo, both in Ontario, Canada – may have found a link between gut bacteria in people with IBS and their behavioral symptoms.
-The findings, published in the journal Science Translational Medicine, may soon lead to new treatment options for those living with IBS.
+The findings,

 The new research, led by Dr. Premysl Bercik and Dr. Stephen Collins, set out to investigate whether fecal microbiota from humans with IBS can alter the gut and brain function in mice.

 For their study, the researchers used healthy, IBS-free individuals, as well as two groups of patients with IBS: one group that also had anxiety and another that did not.
 Using fecal transplants, they transferred the microbiota from these humans into germ-free mice.

 After the transplant, the mice developed gastrointestinal and behavioral symptoms similar to those of their donors.
 The mice experienced gastrointestinal transit dysfunction (changes in the time it takes for food to travel from the stomach through the intestine),